Improved integration of the blind and partially sighted

 Two commentators, who have received special training from a fully-sighted person and a visually-impaired person, relay what they see on the pitch.
 The technical side is assured by the blind and partially sighted members of the Radio Blind Power team, using equipment that they have developed themselves.
 With this new service, the broadcaster has proven that it is possible to successfully deliver a project when everyone plays to their own strengths but work together as a team.
 This is what real integration looks like.

 Radio Blind Power streams its audio commentary of the Raiffesisen Super League matches over its website blindpower.ch.
 The web agency Liip oversaw the design, which offers barrier-free accessibility for all.
 Currently, there is a broadcast delay of roughly 10 seconds, but Radio Blind Power and its partners want to bring in real-time live streaming in the near future.
 This will let blind and visually impaired fans enjoy a proper match-day experience right in the stadium.

-At the moment blindpower.ch primarily features podcasts of previous matches, information about Radio Blind Power, as well as a link to match live streams.
-However, the broadcaster plans to expand its online presence.
-Drupal 8 was used to build the site and the new version of the open-source framework offers lots of accessibility features in the front end, while optimising the back end for blind and visually impaired users.
+Beside the audio descriptions of the Raiffeisen Super League matches, blindpower.ch contains reports about related topics, as well as audio descriptions of cultural events and sports events in general.
+Furthermore, blindpower.ch is the central channel for acquisitions regarding sponsorships and new members for Radio Blind Power.
+Drupal 8 was used to build the site and the new version of the open-source framework offers lots of accessibility features in the front end while optimising the back-end for blind and visually impaired users.